 If you use toll roads or bridges during your business travel, you can claim these expenses as well.
 Keep your receipts and records of these payments as they will be required as proof of your expenses.

-If you have any questions about mileage claims, you can refer to the HMRC website's frequently asked questions section.
-The website provides detailed information on business travel expenses, mileage claims, and records.
+If you have any questions about mileage claims, you can refer to the HMRC website for detailed information on business travel expenses, mileage claims, and records.

 HMRC defines business mileage as the distance travelled by an employee for work-related purposes, which includes travelling to different work locations, meetings, and training sessions.
-However, commuting from home to work is not considered for tax relief purposes.
+However, commuting from home to work is not considered valid tax relief purposes.

 The HMRC's 45p per mile allowance includes fuel costs, insurance, road tax, and general maintenance of the vehicle.
 However, any expenses that are not related to the business mileage, such as parking charges or fines, are not included.

-How can I calculate the amount I'm eligible to claim for mileage allowance?
+How can I Calculate the Amount I'm Eligible to Claim for Mileage Allowance?

 To calculate the amount you are eligible to claim for mileage allowance, you need to multiply the number of business miles travelled by the approved mileage rate.